ManjuLanjewar/vsd-hdp/README.md

 In Flattened design, single netlist, hierarchies are flattened out.
 Instantiation of AND Gate and OR Gate directly under multiple_module.
 This is difference of using flatten switch vs not using flatten switch.

-The submodule synthesis (instead of top level as above) goes like this:

 <pre>yosys&gt; read_liberty -lib ../lib/sky130_fd_sc_hd__tt_025C_1v80.lib</pre>
 <pre>yosys&gt; read_verilog multiple_modules.v</pre>
 <pre>yosys&gt; synth -top multiple_modules</pre>